ian-derrington/general/gpt_info_and_links.md

 - [Hyena Architecture](https://arxiv.org/pdf/2302.10866.pdf) Uses inspiration from FFT to create a drop in replacement for Transformer models.
 - [Scaling Transformer to 1M tokens and beyond with RMT](https://arxiv.org/abs/2304.11062) Uses a Recurrent architecture to extend understanding to large lengths.
+- ‼️[MEGABYTE: Predicting Million-byte Sequences with Multiscale Transformers](https://arxiv.org/pdf/2305.07185.pdf) MEGABYTE segments sequences into patches and uses a local submodel within patches and a global model between patches

 ## LLMs
 - [Eight Things to Know about Large Language Models](https://cims.nyu.edu/~sbowman/eightthings.pdf?utm_source=substack&utm_medium=email)